borfast/acmemegastore/README.md

 directory, just a brief overview of the non-obvious, most important files and of how things are organised.

-### `.env`
+### Environment variables

-In the project root, there is a file called `.env`, which contains configuration values necessary for the application.
-Their names should be self-explanatory.
-The application reads this file and converts the names and values in it into environment variables, which it then uses for its configuration.
+The application reads some configuration values from environment variables.

+In order to make it easier to set up, it can also read the necessary values from a `.env` file in the project root.
+This file does not exist in the repository, since it's unique to each system it will run on.

+There is a file called `dot_env_example` which you can use as a base to create your own `.env`.
+The variable names should be self-explanatory.

 Fetching configuration data from environment variables allows the application to run seamlessly on platforms such as Heroku, which use environment variables to pass configuration settings to the applications.
-It also allows you to keep configuration separated from the code, making it safer (no credentials to be compromised) and easier to scale or move the application to more or different servers.
+It also allows you to create custom Docker images more easily without having to hard-code any settings.
+Finally, it allows you to keep configuration separated from the code, making it safer (no credentials to be compromised) and easier to scale or move the application to more or different servers.

-In a real project, this file would not be distributed, in order not to spread sensitive information and to prevent potentially causing trouble among developers due to each one probably requiring different settings for local development.
-Instead, a file called `.env-dist`, for example, would be part of the project just to specify which variable names should be set (no values in there) and for local development, each developer could set their own values in a `.env`file of their own, which should be added to `.gitignore`.

-### `requirements.txt` and the `requirements` folder
+### Dependencies and Pipenv

-Typically, small Python projects use a single `requirements.txt` file to keep track of all their dependencies.
-For projects with separate environments (i.e. dev, prod, staging, etc) I prefer to separate the production requirements from the local development requirements - e.g. there's no reason to install the unittest package in production.

-The `requirements` directory contains three files: `base.txt`, `local.txt` and `production.txt`.
-More can be added as necessary, i.e. `staging.txt`.

-The file `base.txt` contains the dependencies which are common to all environments.

-`dev.txt` requires `base.txt` to get the common dependencies and adds the necessary packages for local development, like unit test packages.

-`production.txt` should ideally just require `base.txt` and have no extra dependencies, since that would mean the production environment would have dependencies not present in the local development environment, and thus it could behave differently than expected.
-Still, if necessary, they can be added here.

-The `requirements.txt` file in the project root simply contains an instruction to require `requirements/production.txt`.
-This allows us to deploy the project to services like Heroku, which look for a requirements.txt in the root directory of the project, while keeping separate dependencies for local development.

-For a local development environment, dependencies can be installed by running `pip install -r requirements/dev.txt`.
+This project uses [Pipfile](https://github.com/pypa/pipfile) to declare its dependencies.
+You can install them using [Pipenv](http://pipenv.org/) (see the "Installing Python 3.6" section further down for details).

 ### `fixtures` and `test` directories